 Sleep restores our bodies and minds and allows us to keep functioning during waking hours.
 Insomnia describes either difficulty falling asleep or staying asleep.
 Over 45% of New Zealanders report insomnia at least once a week.

-Firstly, try to identify what is causing the sleep problem and write down your worries.
+If you are one of these people, here’s some tips to develop better sleeping habits.
+Firstly, try to identify what is causing the problem and write worries down.
 On average, adults should sleep 7-9 hours a night, but this varies from person to person, usually decreasing with age.
-Practice relaxation techniques and try to exercise 20-30 minutes a day.
-Watching the sunset is a beautiful way to stimulate melatonin levels needed for a healthy wake-sleep rhythm.
+Practice relaxation techniques and exercise 20-30 minutes a day.
+Stimulate melatonin levels needed for your body clock, by watching the sunset.

 Practice good sleep hygiene to create a habit for yourself around bedtime.
 Only go to bed when you are ready for sleep, and only try to sleep when in bed.
 Make your bedroom a sleep haven, lovely and dark, quiet, cool and comfy.
 Remove stimulants from the room, such as bright lights, televisions, phones and computers and turn them off 1-hour before bed.
 Swap caffeine and alcohol in the evening for chamomile tea or milky drinks.
 If you don’t fall asleep within 30-minutes of going to bed, get up and do something in another room - reading, relaxation or yoga are great.